-Ji Hye Jung is Assistant Professor of Percussion at the University of Kansas.
+Ji Hye Jung is Associate Professor of Percussion at the University of Kansas.
 Born in South Korea, Ms. Jung began concertizing at the age of nine.
 She has performed over 100 concerts as a soloist with every major orchestra in Korea.
 Soon after relocating to the United States in 2004, Ms. Jung garnered consecutive first prizes at the 2006 Linz International Marimba Competition and the 2007 Yale Gordon Concerto Competition in Baltimore.

 Ms. Jung frequently performs with many of today's most important conductors and instrumentalists.
 She has performed as soloist with David Robertson conducting an all Messiaen program in Carnegie Hall.
 Shortly after, Ms. Jung made her concerto debut with the Houston Symphony under the direction of its Music Director Hans Graf.
 Ms. Jung has performed at the West Cork Chamber Music Festival in Ireland, The Intimacy of Creativity in Hong Kong, Grand Teton Music Festival, Martha’s Vineyard Chamber Music Society, Schleswig-Holstein Festival in Germany and the Grachtenfestival in Holland.
 Recently she has presented masterclasses at the Curtis Institute, Peabody Conservatory, Rice University and Beijing's Central Conservatory and at universities throughout the United States.